akash0123-pride/Counterfeit-of-social-media-account/README.md

 # fakeInstagramProfileDetector
-A fake instagram profile detector machine learning created as part of the coursera project network work along
+A fake social media profile detector machine learning created as part of the project network work